Abbas-gheydi/gitlab-cronjob-backup-for-opesnhift-kuberentes/README.md

 my default path for google drive binary is:
 /gdrive-backup/gdrive/

-my gitlab deployment has lable of deploymentconfig=gitlab-ce
+my gitlab deployment has lable of deploymentconfig=gitlab-ce in gitlab namespace

 you can change these valuse in yaml files.